NightBlaze106/The-cache-Crew/readme.md

 * You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/)
 * You have a Windows/Linux/Mac machine with a command line interface.

-## Installing Cosmic Wars
+## Installing Exoplanet Odyssey

-To install Cosmic Wars, follow these steps:
+To install Exoplanet Odyssey, follow these steps:

 1. Clone the repository:
    ```